MaySoMusician/guidebot-erisified/README.md

-# Guide Bot
+# Erisified Guide Bot
-An example of a Discord.js Bot Handler.
-Updated and Maintained by the Idiot's Guide Community.
+An example of a **Eris** Bot Handler.
+Originally created by the Idiot's Guide Community.

+# Originally described as follows:

 Ages ago, Guide Bot was actually a little bot I had on the official discord.js server.
 It helped me link to the d.js bot making guide I was building, with links.